shihjay2/nosh-core/readme.md

 # NOSH ChartingSystem Installation Instructions

 ## Preparation:
-You'll need to have the following programs installed on your system prior to installation of NOSH ChartingSystem
+You'll need to have the following applications/packages installed on your system prior to installation of NOSH ChartingSystem

 ##### 1. Apache web server (needs to be running)